A Wood Carver ‘s Tips and Secrets

 The Stations of the Cross

 The set called “Stations of the Cross” consists of 14 pierced relief sculptures.
-They represent a visual reminder of Jesus’ last hours.
+They represent a visual reminder of Christ’s sacrifice on the Cross.

 - Christ condemned to death